 This not true, the engagement ring is considered to be the property of the wife and since wedding bands are a gift between the spouses they usually don’t end up being divided.

-Winnings from the lottery need to be divided between the husband and wife.
+Winnings from a lottery need to be divided between the spouses in a Georgia divorce.

+Yes, usually.
 It is has been stated by the courts that any prizes won by either spouse during the marriage are marital property and thus subject to be divided between them at the time of divorce, regardless of who purchased the winning ticket.
 There are some exceptions, and we have helped a few clients that had significant lottery winnings avoid dividing them as a part of a divorce.
 So if you have lottery winnings and are facing a divorce, we recommend that you speak with an experienced Georgia divorce attorney as soon as possible.

-All contested divorces have to go to court.
+All contested divorces have to go to a trial in Georgia.

-This is not true; the actual number of divorce cases that need to be settled in court is minimal.
+This is not true; the actual number of divorce cases that need to be heard in open court is minimal.
 If an attorney is involved, odds are that are trying to reach a settlement without having to go to court.
 Also, most courts in Georgia require the parties to attend mediation before going to trial, and as a result many cases settle.
 Even if a hearing is required for a settled divorce case in some Georgia counties, the hearings are usually very brief and not always even held in an actual court room.

 A divorcing spouse can always count on alimony.